What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 Ripley’s Aquarium of the Smokies is counted as one of the top-rated aquariums in the United States.
 With an estimated capacity to hold 1.4 gallons of water, this aquarium is a habitat for over 100 thousand marine animals.

-In downtown Gatlinburg, visiting Ripley’s Aquarium of the Smokies is one of the best things to do in Tennessee.
+In downtown Gatlinburg, visiting Ripley’s Aquarium of the Smokies is one of the best things to explore in Tennessee.
 This Tennessee aquarium has one of the longest underwater tunnels in the world.
 This 340 feet long aquarium allows its visitors to take a closer look at the wide diversity of amazing sea creatures in this Tennessee aquarium.

 To entertain all the age groups of its visitors, this Tennessee aquarium holds special events, such as Painting with Penguins, now and again, making it one of the most renowned attractions in Tennessee.